Hubs-Foundation/Spoke/REMIXING.md

-## Remixing and Creative Commons
+## Remixing

-Remixing allows others to download, edit, and re-publish your Spoke scene.
-If you allow remixing, your scene will be published under a [CC-BY](https://creativecommons.org/licenses/by/3.0/legalcode) license.
-We’ll automatically show attribution on any remixed content that is published from Spoke.
+Allowing remixing means that others can download, edit, change, and re-publish your Spoke scene as long as they give credit to the creators of the scene.
+If you allow allow remixing, you agree to license your scene under a [CC-BY 3.0](https://creativecommons.org/licenses/by/3.0/legalcode) license.
+We’ll provide you an opportunity to include the attribution information you want to include.
+This information will be associated with the scene, but not stored with you account.

-## Creative Commons

-Creative Commons licenses provide a standard way for content creators to grant someone else permission to use their work.
-If you allow remixing, your scene will be published under a [CC-BY 3.0](https://creativecommons.org/licenses/by/3.0/legalcode) license.
-These scene are then accessible to other Hubs and Spoke users for use, even commercially, in their own creations, provided they give attribution to the original author.

-## Licensing your content

-You can choose whether your content can be remixed by selecting "Allow remixing" when publishing from Spoke.
-By default this option is set to allow remixing.
 You can change this setting at any time, by re-publishing your scene.

-If you don't allow remixing, your content will be published under the Hubs [Terms of Use](https://github.com/mozilla/hubs/blob/master/TERMS.md).
+If you don't allow remixing, your content will be published under the Hubs and Spoke [Terms of Service](https://github.com/mozilla/hubs/blob/master/TERMS.md).